-Group and d Company
+Group and Group and Company

-2016 2015
+2017 2016

-No. of No. of
+No. of shares '000 No. of shares '000

-shares shares

-'000 '000

 Issued and fully paid ordinary shares, with no par value

 At 1 April and 31 March 308,065 308,065

 The holders of ordinary shares are entitled to receive dividends as declared from time to time, and are entitled to one vote per share at meetings of the Company.
 All shares rank equally with regard to the Company's residual assets.